 The Council is the voice of archives on the world stage.
-Its business is based upon a number of defining documents which explain the purpose of both ICA and the archive profession.
+Its business is based upon a number of defining documents that explain the purpose of both ICA and the archive profession.

 Read the internationally adopted Code of Ethics which describes the ethical foundation on which all ICA members base their work, or take a look at the speech of Archbishop Desmond Tutu to Round Table Conference.
 Learn about how the ICA works through documents such as the Constitution.